12 Cool Tech Gadgets For Family Travel

 6. The Soundpockets case is for your tween and teen for sure, but you might want to borrow it.
 This case comes with a built in space on the back to store your earbuds tangle-free.

-7. Nyne portable blue tooth speaker: These speakers, which come in a range of sizes with water resistant tote bags, are so easy to carry, it’s easy to bring them to beach, the park and vacation home stays.
+7. Nyne portable blue tooth speaker: These speakers come in a range of sizes and a new water resistant style.
+They’re easy to carry to the beach, the park and vacation home stays.
 Bring them anywhere you want to listen to your mp3 files without that tinny smart phone sound.

 10. Wow, could we use this Really Tiny Book Light from If!
 It’s perfect for those times when you want to stay up and read but your kids are sleeping in the hotel bed or crib 2 feet from yours.
 There’s even a model that clips to e-readers.